michaldev/fastapi-async-mongodb/README.md

 > Example is completely and works very well.
 In the future probably I add more.

 - Scheme for MongoDB
 - More examples with custom response models
-- File handling with external provider (Amazon S3, DO Spaces)
+- [Maybe] File handling with external provider (Amazon S3, DO Spaces)
-- Authorization by external provider (Auth0)
+- [Maybe] Authorization by external provider (Auth0)